zefr0x/ianny/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/ianny.svg?columns=3)](https://repology.org/project/ianny/versions)

+### Arch Linux

+All packages are available on AUR, you can:

+- build locally from latest stable release: [ianny](https://aur.archlinux.org/packages/ianny)
+- build locally from latest Git commit: [ianny-git](https://aur.archlinux.org/packages/ianny-git)
+- use the binary built by GitHub: [ianny-bin](https://aur.archlinux.org/packages/ianny-bin)

-### Download Binary From Github
+### Download Binary From GitHub

-For every new release a Github workflow will build a binary in Github servers and will upload it as a release asset in Github releases.
+For every new release a GitHub workflow will build a binary in GitHub servers and will upload it as a release asset in GitHub releases.

-You can find the latest Github release [here](https://github.com/zefr0x/ianny/releases/latest) or the releases page [here](https://github.com/zefr0x/ianny/releases).
+You can find the latest GitHub release [here](https://github.com/zefr0x/ianny/releases/latest) or the releases page [here](https://github.com/zefr0x/ianny/releases).

 ## Build

 > [!Note]
-> You need to have [`cargo`](https://doc.rust-lang.org/cargo/), [`meson`](https://mesonbuild.com/) and [`libdbus-1-dev`](https://www.freedesktop.org/wiki/Software/dbus/) installed in you system.
+> You need to have [`cargo`](https://doc.rust-lang.org/cargo/), [`meson`](https://mesonbuild.com/) and [`libdbus-1-dev`](https://www.freedesktop.org/wiki/Software/dbus/) installed in your system.

 ```shell
 git clone https://github.com/zefr0x/ianny.git